Canon 300D vs 500D

 Review summary: Canon 300D vs 500D

 So how do things add up?
 Is there a clear favorite between the Canon 300D and the Canon 500D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 300D:

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.55x vs 0.54x).